DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - ~~animate the toolbar text by increasing the text size when:~~
   - ~~awarding a life or removing a life~~
   - ~~adding points or removing points~~
-- create the power-up meshes
+- ~~create the power-up meshes~~
 - don't show power ups that will make no difference
-- change the colour of a few of the power ups
+- ~~change the colour of a few of the power ups~~
 - ~~animate the power-ups by rotating around the y-axis and bobbing up and down~~
 - update the toolbar background texture by adding a gradient similar to the menu
 - animate the toolbar background
 - correct the glow around panel graphics
+- change the lighting to be in world space, not camera space.
+- create the normal Matrix and pass it into the shaders
 - create final meshes for the snakes:
   - head mesh (1 blue, 1 red)
   - corner mesh (1 blue, 1 red)